loisglld/MacroScraper/README.md

 ## **License**

-MacroScrapper is licensed under the [Apashe 2.0 License].
+MacroScraper is licensed under the [Apashe 2.0 License].